Gdoc/Admin

 However, correlation is not the same as causation: a woman's choice to have fewer children might be influenced by the rising female labor force participation itself or other factors driving it.
 Instead, causal evidence can be found in studies that have identified exogenous — in other words, externally caused — changes in family size and measured their impact on labor market outcomes.

-Some such studies provide evidence from twins, as conceiving twins can be seen as an unexpected increase in fertility.15 Other studies have considered women who sought medical help in achieving pregnancy.
-In those cases, fertility treatments create a 'control group' of women who were unable to become pregnant and a 'treatment group' of those who were able to get pregnant.16 And yet other studies have used country-level policies, such as abortion legislation, as an exogenous source of variation in fertility.
-When available, abortion can be seen as a way to avoid unwanted childbirth, and researchers argue that the timing of policy shifts making abortion legal and available is exogenous.17
+Some such studies provide evidence from twins, as conceiving twins can be seen as an unexpected increase in fertility.17 Other studies have considered women who sought medical help in achieving pregnancy.
+In those cases, fertility treatments create a “control group” of women who were unable to become pregnant and a 'treatment group' of those who were able to get pregnant.18 And yet other studies have used country-level policies, such as abortion legislation, as an exogenous source of variation in fertility.
+When available, abortion can be seen as a way to avoid unwanted childbirth, and researchers argue that the timing of policy shifts making abortion legal and available is exogenous.19

-In all of these studies, researchers find strong evidence of a causal link between higher fertility rates and lower labor market participation.
-In the most recent of the studies, Lundborg, Plug and Rasmussen (2017)18 find that women who are successfully treated by in vitro fertilization (IVF) in Denmark earn persistently less because of having children.
-This decline in annual earnings is explained by the fact that women tend to work less when their children are young and in turn get paid less when their children are older.
+In these studies, researchers find strong evidence of a causal link between higher fertility rates and lower labor market participation.
+In the most recent of the studies, Lundborg, Plug and Rasmussen (2017)20 find that women who are successfully treated by in vitro fertilization (IVF) in Denmark earn persistently less because of having children.
+This decline in annual earnings is explained by the fact that women tend to work less when their children are young and, in turn, get paid less when their children are older.

 Childcare and other family-oriented policies